 If emissions from fires in a year are greater than experienced in the baseline period, the abatement will be negative.
 This negative value is offset by withdrawing from the uncertainty buffer.
 If the negative abatement exceeds the amount in the uncertainty buffer, projects won't receive credits in subsequent years until the uncertainty buffer returns to a positive value.

-- storing the carbon in dead organic matter, such as logs and branches that would otherwise be burned in wildfires.
+Sequestration rewards ACCUs for storing the carbon in both living biomass and dead organic matter, including trees, logs and branches that would otherwise be burned in wildfires.

 All projects under the sequestration method are subject to permanence obligations.